EmmanuelStan12/map_analyzer_poc/README.md

     - Retrieve polygons based on state codes stored in the database, this only applies to `Polygon_Referenced_By_State` (Check `<Polygon table>.find_polygons_by_state(conn, states)`).

 - **Plot Polygons by Exporting as HTML:**
-    - Utilize Folium to export polygons as interactive HTML maps for visualization (Check `plot_geo_dataframe(geo_df, output_file)`).
+    - Utilize Folium to export polygons as interactive HTML maps for visualization.

 - **Export Polygons as KML:**
-    - Implement functionality to export polygons as KML files for use in other mapping applications (Check `export_to_kml(polygons, file_path, grid_height, grid_width)`).
+    - Implement functionality to export polygons as KML files for use in other mapping applications.

 - **Export Polygons as GeoJSON:**
-    - Implement functionality to export geo dataframes as GeoJSON file (Check `export_to_geojson(geo_df, file_path)`).
+    - Implement functionality to export geo dataframes as GeoJSON file.

-## Usage

-### Pre-requisites

-1. Ensure you have Python installed.
-If not, download it from [Python Downloads](https://www.python.org/downloads/).
-2. Set up a virtual environment and activate it (Optional):
-    ```bash
-    python -m venv venv
-    # On Windows
-    venv\Scripts\activate
-    # On macOS/Linux
-    source venv/bin/activate
-    ```
-3. Install required libraries:
-    ```bash
-    pip install geopandas shapely folium pandas mysql-connector-python lxml pykml python-dotenv
-    ```
-4. Set up MySQL database:
-    - Create a database and execute the `ddl.sql` script to set up `State`, `Polygon_Referenced_By_State` and `Polygon_Referenced_By_Country` table schemas.
-    - Execute `nigeria_state_dml.sql` to insert states into the `State` table schema.

-5. Configure environment variables:
-    - Copy `.env_example` to `.env` and adjust values as per your MySQL database configuration.

-6. Review and run the Python scripts:
-    - Uncomment `extract_and_save_geojson_file()` function if it's the first run to populate your database with initial data.
-    - Ensure other functions such as polygon extraction, database operations, and visualizations are tailored to your needs.

-### Running the Project

-- Navigate to your project directory and execute `main.py` to initiate the operations defined in your scripts.
-- Monitor console output for any errors or progress updates as the scripts execute.

-### Notes

-- Adjust grid size, polygon extraction logic, and visualization parameters as per your specific requirements and dataset characteristics.

 ### Error Margins